Saza-Felix/Hacker-Android-RAT/README.md

 ## License
-AndroRAT is licensed under MIT license take a look at the [LICENSE](LICENSE) for more information.
+Saza-RAT is licensed under MIT license take a look at the [LICENSE](LICENSE) for more information.